A Guide to Using Ethnography in Qualitative Research

 Unlike other traditional qualitative research methods where participants may be required to attend experiments, interviews, or focus groups at a specific location, Ethnography aims to explore the lives of others in their natural environment.
 Social interactions, daily habits, morning rituals, and much more, are key to understanding how people experience a service, or naturally behave with a product.
 When conducting research in a controlled environment, the risk that participants will withhold their true feelings and opinions increases.
 By comparison, when a participant goes about their daily lives, the intrusive nature of a controlled study is virtually omitted and it is here that we generate a closer version of the true experiences and behaviours of those we are observing.

-2. In the Field
+2. Do ethnographic research in the Field

 When studying natural use of the product, the goal is to minimize interference from the study in order to understand behaviour or attitudes as close to reality as possible.